-Since 1997, Women for Women International – Rwanda has served nearly 69,000 women through our yearlong program.
+Since 1997, Women for Women International – Rwanda has served more than 73,000 women through our yearlong program.

 Contributing to the Rwandan government’s Vision 2020 and Economic Development and Poverty Reduction Strategy, the Women’s Opportunity Center integrates economic transformation, rural development, and productivity, in a space of learning and renewal for women in the Kayonza area and beyond.